You may wish to see an introductory page to this section with a map first.

 Rock upon which the acropolis of Kourion is situated

-Turner's account indicates that even the memory of Kourion was lost.
-The ancient town was identified in the second half of the XIXth century.
+The ancient town was identified in the second half of the XIXth century, approximately where Pococke had guessed it stood.

 Kourion was founded in the XIIIth century BC and it was listed with other Cypriot vassal towns in Egyptian and Persian records.
 It flourished during the Roman rule, it had a theatre, a stadium and an aqueduct supplied it with water.
 A famous sanctuary dedicated to Apollo was located near the town and attracted pilgrims from every part of the island.